 Add the sugar, butter, cocoa, eggs, vanilla, and salt to a large mixing bowl.
 Whisk it all together until combined.
 Stir in the flour and 1 1/2 cups of the toasted pecans.

 Bake for 20-25 minutes or until a tester inserted in the center comes out clean.
 Remove the cake from the oven and top it evenly with the marshmallows.
-Return to the oven and bake for 5 more minutes.
+Return the pan to the oven and bake for 5 more minutes.

-Remove the cake from the oven and drizzle chocolate frosting over the top.
+Remove the cake from the oven and drizzle the chocolate frosting over the top.
 The marshmallows should have a very lightly toasted look.
 Sprinkle with the remaining toasted pecans.

 - 2 cups sugar

-- 1 cup butter, melted
+- 1 cup butter melted

-- 1/2 cup unsweetened cocoa
+- ½ cup unsweetened cocoa

-- 4 eggs, beaten
+- 4 eggs beaten

-- 1 tsp. vanilla
+- 1 teaspoon vanilla

-- 1/8 tsp. salt
+- ⅛ teaspoon salt

-- 1 1/2 cups all-purpose flour
+- 1 ½ cups all-purpose flour

-- 2 cups chopped pecans, toasted
+- 2 cups chopped pecans toasted

-- 10.5 oz. miniature marshmallows
+- 10.5 ounces miniature marshmallows

-- 1 lb. powdered sugar
+- 1 pound powdered sugar

-- 1/2 cup milk
+- ½ cup whole milk

-- 1/3 cup unsweetened cocoa
+- ⅓ cup unsweetened cocoa

-- 1/4 cup butter, softened
+- ¼ cup butter softened

 - Preheat the oven to 350 degrees.

 - Bake for 20-25 minutes or until a tester inserted in the center comes out clean.
 Remove the cake from oven and top evenly with the marshmallows.
 Return to the oven and bake for 5 more minutes.
+While the cake is baking, make the frosting.

-- While the cake is baking, make the frosting.
-Place all ingredients in a medium bowl.
+- Place all ingredients in a medium bowl.
 Beat at medium speed with an electric mixer until combined and smooth.

 - Remove cake from the oven and drizzle chocolate frosting over warm cake.

 - Allow cake to cool completely before cutting.